kwheelan/NCAR-Downscaling/scripts/readMe.txt

 Modules:

      DataFns.py - various data-related functions that can be loaded into the other scripts as a module.
 Look at the __all__ at the top of the script to see all the functions that are available.
-Most of these aren't that useful, but I kept all of them.

      StatFns.py - various other functions that can also be lodaded into the other scripts as a module.